MaiTHD/Google-Sheets/README.md

 You can use this description when sharing your code with others, making it clear that you've made custom modifications to adapt it to your needs.
 If you have any further requests or adjustments, please don't hesitate to ask.

 By ChatGPT

-You can create a copy from the linked file with existing Apps Script.
-The link file is provided here: https://docs.google.com/spreadsheets/d/1peq0ywt_xSucvdvQ6_vBiegDnnyqdZkFF-tvy2ybHEY/edit?usp=sharing